 I. Unit Cost (asset valuation) is the total of expenditures required to prepare the asset for its intended use.
 This may include, but is not limited to, purchase price, shipping and handling costs and site preparation.
 For donations and transfers, the asset's value will also include its fair market value at the date of the gift or transfer.

-A. The Vice President for Finance is responsible for overseeing prope1iy and equipment control.
+A. The Vice President for Finance and Administration is responsible for overseeing property and equipment control.

-B. The Office of Prope1iy Accounting in the Controller's Office is responsible for maintaining the University equipment inventory, providing departments with PTags and other prope1iy tags, training department users on equipment policies and procedures, coordinating and overseeing the periodic equipment inventory process and managing the disposal process.
+B. The Office of Property Accounting in the Controller's Office is responsible for maintaining the University equipment inventory, providing departments with PTags and other property tags, training department users on equipment policies and procedures, coordinating and overseeing the periodic equipment inventory process and managing the disposal process.

 The primary areas of control at the Department level are: